Azure/MS-AMP/docs/introduction.md

 ### Model performance

-We evaluated the training loss and validation performance of four typical models, GPT-3, Swin-Transformer, DeiT and RoBERTa, using both MS-AMP and FP16 AMP/BF16.
-Our observations showed that the models trained with MS-AMP achieved comparable performance to those trained using FP16 AMP/BF16.
+We evaluated the training loss and validation performance of four typical models, GPT-3, Swin-Transformer, DeiT and RoBERTa, using both MS-AMP and FP16/BF16 AMP.
+Our observations show that the models trained with MS-AMP achieved comparable performance to those trained using FP16/BF16 AMP.
 This demonstrates the effectiveness of the mixed FP8 in MS-AMP.

 Here are the results for GPT-3, Swin-T, DeiT-S and RoBERTa-B.